Reductions in Force and Furloughs

 Once employees receive official notice that they will be involuntarily separated, they may then retire, and are not required to wait until the action has been taken.
 However, if the notice is rescinded prior to the employee’s retirement, the right to retire also terminates.

 To be eligible for a discontinued service retirement, an employee must be at least age 50 with 20 years of creditable service, or be any age with 25 years of service.
-Under CSRS, the annuity is reduced by 2 percent for each year the individual is under age 55.
+Under CSRS, the annuity is reduced by 2 percent for each year the individual is under age 55 (a penalty that rarely applies now because almost all CSRS employees are above that age).
 There is no age reduction under FERS, but the employee is not eligible for the Special Retirement Supplement (payable under FERS until age 62 in lieu of Social Security benefits), until attainment of the Minimum Retirement Age (55 to 57, depending upon year of birth).
 See Discontinued Service Retirement in Chapter 3, Section 5.

-Early Voluntary Retirement—If OPM, responding to the request of an agency head, determines that an agency is undergoing a major RIF or reorganization that will result in a significant number of employees losing their jobs or having their pay reduced, it may authorize early retirement for employees during a limited period.
+Early Voluntary Retirement—If OPM, responding to the request of an agency, determines that an agency is undergoing a major RIF or reorganization that will result in a significant number of employees losing their jobs or having their pay reduced, it may authorize early retirement for employees during a limited period.
 (Note: The Defense Department does not need OPM’s permission to offer early retirement.)
 The eligibility and computation factors are the same as those of discontinued service retirement, above.
-See Chapter 3, Section 5.
+See Early Voluntary Retirement in Chapter 3, Section 5.

-Under FERS only, employees who have at least 10 years of creditable service may elect to retire under the MRA+10 provision and receive a reduced annuity.
-The reduction is 5 percent for each year the employee is under 62 when the annuity commences.
-However, they can postpone the receipt of the annuity to a later date to reduce or eliminate the age penalty, commencing at any time from minimum retirement age until age 62.
+Under FERS only, employees who have at least 10 years of creditable service may elect to retire under the MRA+10 provision, subject to a reduction in the annuity of 5 percent for each year they are under 62 when the annuity commences.
+They can postpone the receipt of the annuity to a later date up to age 62 to reduce or eliminate that penalty.
 See Computing Deferred Retirement Benefits in Chapter 3, Section 4.

-Refund of Retirement Contributions—Separated employees who are not eligible for an immediate annuity may elect to withdraw their retirement contributions in a lump sum or may leave those contributions in the retirement fund.
-For considerations involved in this decision, see Retirement—FERS or Retirement—CSRS in Chapter 8, Section 5.
+Refund of Retirement Contributions—Separated employees who are not eligible for an immediate annuity may elect to withdraw their retirement contributions in a lump sum, or may leave those contributions in the retirement fund to retain eligibility for a deferred annuity.
+For considerations involved, see Retirement—FERS or Retirement—CSRS in Chapter 8, Section 5.

 Thrift Savings Plan